maheshtom317/maheshtom317.github.io/DS200_research/README_2.md

  </p>

-1.This plot shows the variation of the rainfall in July vs rainfall in June and rainfall in August vs rainfall in June to see if there is a correlation between months
+1. This plot shows the variation of the rainfall in July vs rainfall in June and rainfall in August vs rainfall in June to see if there is a correlation between months

-2.In general no correlation can be seen but if we were to describe it simply, we could say it is approximately increasing
+2. In general no correlation can be seen but if we were to describe it simply, we could say it is approximately increasing

-3.At higher values of rainfall in June, we dont see that high a rainfall in July.
+3. At higher values of rainfall in June, we dont see that high a rainfall in July.
 4. Around 200-250 range of rainfall in June , we see a peak in rainfall in both July and August.
 This could be a way to characterize the monsoon currents.

 * * *